Rohan138/Rohan138/README.md

 -->

 # Biography
 I am a junior in Computer Engineering with minors in Mathematics and Physics at Purdue University.
 I'm also currently interning at Anyscale.
-I am interested in full-time roles starting May 2023.
+I am interested in full-time roles starting January 2024.

 I'm passionate about software engineering and reinforcement learning, and am a contributor to several open-source reinforcement learning libraries, including OpenAI Gym, PettingZoo, and RLlib.